 The best singers draw from experience.
-And that’s true for young as well as well-seasoned artists.
+And that’s true for young as well as seasoned artists.

 No wonder Linda Wilson, President of the Texas Country Music Association, describes them as “one of the best up-and-coming young artist duos out there.”
 And following their live appearance on “Great Day Houston” in March 2019, KHOU-TV proclaimed, “Wild Fire are setting the music world ablaze.”

-This fire was kindled in Houston, where their parents spotted Kelli’s and Kayla’s talent when they were barely old enough to sing along to Taylor Swift, Carrie Underwood, Sam Hunt, FGL and other radio favorites.
+This fire was kindled in Houston, where their parents spotted Kelli’s and Kayla’s talent when they were barely old enough to sing along to Taylor Swift, Carrie Underwood, Kelly Clarkson, Justin Bieber and other radio favorites.
 When each girl was 6 years old she began studying with celebrated vocal coach Pamela Moore.
-Both also learned to play guitar, with Kelli doubling on drums.
-They took to songwriting quickly and naturally and learned how to transfer their energy and creativity to numerous live theater and dance productions.
+Both also learned to play guitar, with Kelli doubling on piano.
+They took to songwriting quickly and naturally and learned how to transfer their energy and creativity into numerous live theater and dance productions.